On Initial Pools for Deep Active Learning: Related Work

 \textbf{Exploiting Unlabeled Data: }Our focus is on finding out if initial pools with certain \textit{desirable} qualities can bolster AL performance.
 We exploit self-supervised pretext tasks to sample the initial pool more intelligently.
-Previous works have successfully managed to integrate unlabeled data into AL using self-supervised learning and semi-supervised learning.
-Sim{\'e}oni \etal \cite{Simoni2019RethinkingDA} showed that initializing the target model with the features obtained from self-supervised pretraining gives AL a kickstart in performance.
-Contemporaneously, Mottaghi \& Yeung \cite{Mottaghi2019AdversarialRA} also used this technique in combination with a GAN based AL method and reported SOTA results on SVHN, CIFAR10, ImageNet, CelebA datasets.
+Previous works have successfully managed to integrate unlabeled data into AL using self-supervised learning and semi-supervised learning. \cite{Simoni2019RethinkingDA} showed that initializing the target model with the features obtained from self-supervised pretraining gives AL a kick-start in performance.
+Contemporaneously, \cite{Mottaghi2019AdversarialRA} also used this technique in combination with a GAN based AL method and reported SOTA results on SVHN, CIFAR-10, ImageNet, CelebA datasets.
 This is enough evidence that exploiting self-supervised learning methods can boost AL performance, but the cited works operate in the model weight space.
-The importance of good initialization in weight space \cite{good_init_Mishkin2016, 10.1109/ICCV.2015.123, pmlr-v9-glorot10a} is well understood by the community; however, there have been no such efforts in understanding the importance of good initialization in data space for AL methods.
+The importance of good initialization in weight space (\cite{good_init_Mishkin2016, 10.1109/ICCV.2015.123, pmlr-v9-glorot10a}) is well understood by the deep learning community; To the best of our knowledge, there have been no efforts in understanding the importance of good initialization in data space for deep AL methods.
+In case of traditional AL (before deep learning's popularity), there have been handful of encouraging works that support our hypothesis (\cite{Ka2004UCBS, Hu2010OffTA}).
+Both these works use \textit{k}-means clustering to initialize the initial label pool, \textit{k}-nearest neighbor algorithm for training and report better AL performance on small scale text classification tasks.